PHIRIFIRI/Bee-Hive-Care-Project-WIL/README.md

 # Bee-Hive-Care-Project-WIL
-This is an android app derived from Bee Hive Care WiL project
+This is an android app for Bee Hive Care Project including the Website of the organisation.,